Coko7/.dotfiles/README.md

 All my Linux configuration files.
 I use this to configure my entire system.

-I started out with X server (with awesomewm) but recently switched to Wayland (with Hyprland) to try it out.
+I started out with X server (with AwesomeWM) but recently switched to Wayland (with Hyprland) to try it out.

 ## 🐧 System setup